 The main task during your mission with Médecins sans frontières is training local specialists in crisis intervention and psychosocial first aid.
 Together with your local staff you assist victims to come to terms with traumatic experiences after war and deportation, by means of counselling, modelling and painting therapy, as well as through occupational therapy.
 Or you support HIV or TB patients who depend on life-long medication and therapy, which can be very painful.

-As "mental health officer" will be responsible for coordinating the psychosocial area.
+As "mental health officer" you will be responsible for coordinating the psychosocial area.
 You will set up the psychosocial care team, with the responsibility of leading and evaluating it.
 You will additionally look after the training and coaching of counsellors.

 - Specialists in Psychiatry: completed specialization.